zslrmhb/ROS_Tutorial/ROS_Tutorial/Lesson_8_srv_msg_roslaunch.md

 uint8 male    = 1
 uint8 female  = 2
 ```
-> **Find the following in the package.xml file (assuming you have created new package in your workspace or you are using a pre-created package) and uncomment it, if not, add this lines**
+> **Find the following in the package.xml file (assuming you have created new package in your workspace or you are using a pre-existing package) and uncomment it.
+If not found, add these lines**
->>**These are the package dependency when your custom message files are involved**
+>>**These are the package dependencies when your custom message files are involved**
 ```bash
   <build_depend>message_generation</build_depend>
   <exec_depend>message_runtime</exec_depend>
 ```

 > **Now, go to the CMakeList.txt in your current package and add the following if they does not exist**

 - find_package(... message_generation)
 - add_message_files(FILES Person.msg)
 - generate_messages(DEPENDENCIES std_msgs)